brittabeta/Cyclistic-R-Excel-Tableau/README.md

 Data analysis of twelve months of bikeshare trip data to inform change in market strategy
 # PowerPoint Presentation
 Contents: scenario overview, sharing analysis of findings, recommendations based on trends identified
+Note: scenario specifies the audience is "very detail oriented" thus this presentation was designed to fulfill audience preferences
 # Parts
 RStudio R code used in stages of analysis
 # Changelog